Kristen Stewart says she’s ‘haunted’ by Princess Diana

 ’I can cry about her at any moment,’ actor said three years after starring as late royal in ‘Spencer’

-The actor, who received an Oscar nomination for her performance in Pablo Larraín’s movie, said she is on the verge of tears whenever she thinks about the princess.
+The actor, who received an Oscar nomination for her performance in Pablo Larraín’s movie, said she is on the verge of tears whenever she starts to think about the princess.

 She said she was “haunted” by her in a new interview, adding: “I still am.
 I can’t drive around London, and Paris for that matter, without thinking about her... all the love that poured out of this woman.